-4.3 The Forward Plan
+4.3 The Cabinet Work Programme

-4.3.1 The Leader of the Council has to publish the Forward Plan each month, which contains a list of what Key Decisions the Cabinet are likely to take in the following months; when the decision is likely to be taken by the Cabinet; a list of the documents which the Cabinet will consider including any background documents; and the steps to be taken by any person who wants to make representations to the Cabinet about the matter.
-For transparency, the Forward Plan also includes non-Key Decisions going to Cabinet.
+4.3.1 The Leader of the Council has to publish the Cabinet Work Programme each month, which contains a list of what Key Decisions the Cabinet are likely to take in the following months; when the decision is likely to be taken by the Cabinet; a list of the documents which the Cabinet will consider including any background documents; and the steps to be taken by any person who wants to make representations to the Cabinet about the matter.
+For transparency, the Cabinet Work Programme also includes non-Key Decisions going to Cabinet.

-- 4.3.2 The purpose of the Forward Plan is to alert the public and members to when Key Decisions are to be taken by the Cabinet so that they can raise matters of concern with the local Councillor or members of the Cabinet or attend. - 4.3.3 The Forward Plan has to be updated monthly so that as more details become available, more information can be included in the Plan. - 4.3.4 The detailed requirements in relation to the Forward Plan are set out in Part 9 (Access to Information Rules). - 4.3.5 There are detailed procedures in Part 9 of the Constitution about taking Key Decisions which for some reason have not been included in a Forward Plan (paragraph 16) or which are very urgent (paragraph 17).
-The Overview and Scrutiny Board also has a right to require the Cabinet to report to the Council on Key Decisions which they believe to have been taken otherwise than in accordance with the required procedures and the Leader has to report to the full Council quarterly on all special urgency decisions (paragraph 18).
+- 4.3.2 The purpose of the Cabinet Work Programme is to alert the public and members to when Key Decisions are to be taken by the Cabinet so that they can raise matters of concern with the local Councillor or members of the Cabinet or attend. - 4.3.3 The Cabinet Work Programme has to be updated monthly so that as more details become available, more information can be included in it. - 4.3.4 The detailed requirements in relation to the Cabinet Work Programme are set out in Part 9 (Access to Information Rules). - 4.3.5 There are detailed procedures in Part 9 of the Constitution about taking Key Decisions which for some reason have not been included in a Cabinet Work Programme or which are very urgent The Overview and Scrutiny Board also has a right to require the Cabinet to report to the Council on Key Decisions which they believe to have been taken otherwise than in accordance with the required procedures and the Leader has to report to the full Council quarterly on all special urgency decisions.